Your EQ Team

 Tiffany VartyEQ Ambassador

 Tiffany is also a Managing Partner for her Single Family Office, Varty and Partners’, in Paradise Valley, Arizona.
-She holds degrees in Broadcast Journalism and Business from Arizona State University in Tempe (Go Sun Devils!), and is currently back in school studying Portfolio Management and Investments at The George Washington University in Washington D.C.
+She holds degrees in Broadcast Journalism and Business from Arizona State University in Tempe (Go Sun Devils!), and recently completed education in Portfolio Management and Investments at The George Washington University in Washington D.C.

 Previously, she was working alongside her twin sister Natalie as a choreographer in the dance industry for 15 years where she received numerous choreography awards.
 She loves working and mentoring kids and is admired for her integrity, honesty, and high level of patience.
 The genesis of her training in EQ, outside of her amazing mother, most likely started, here: mentoring and teaching children!
 Patience and active listening, while maintaining a calm, cool composure and learning to place your own situations “outside the studio door” allowed for her to practice EQ without knowing that she was a part of a growing, larger community.